Pretenders (Person of Interest): Plot

 After saving a number, Reese (Jim Caviezel) is assigned a new one: Walter Dang (Erik Jensen), a worker at an insurance company.
 Shaw (Sarah Shahi) is already infiltrated at the company as a new temporary employee.
 Shaw overhears a conversation of Dang saying he is investigating the death of Abel Mindler, who apparently committed suicide.

 Due to academic pressure, Finch (Michael Emerson) must go to a conference in Kowloon, Hong Kong so he leaves Shaw in charge of his computer.
 There, he runs into Elizabeth Bridges (Jessica Hecht), a small tech company owner, and the two bond.
 They are mugged on the way to the hotel and are forced to give the thief their laptops.
 Reese follows Dang to the same building where Mindler committed suicide and after discovering that he has Mindler's SIM card on his burner phone, they wonder if Dang was involved in his death, which now appears to be a homicide.
 He then follows Dang to an airport to talk to Mindler's supervisor only to find him tied to a chair and with criminals.
 The criminals kill the supervisor and Mindler escapes although Reese knocks him out.

 Despite knowing he is pretending to be a detective, Reese fakes falling for Dang's role in order to get more information.
 Despite being cooperative, Dang escapes the precinct in fear.
 He is later kidnapped by on his job but is saved by Reese and Shaw.
 Dang gets dragged into a gang war between Elias (Enrico Colantoni) and the unknown adversaries.
 It is later shown that Abel was smuggling high explosive weapons to the same gang.

 The gang abducts Dang for the location of the truck which Abel drove and then ditched, once he realized what he was smuggling; but the team intervenes.
 Elias meets with Dominic (Winston Duke), and it is shown that Dominic was the mastermind behind the guns as he wanted to shift the balance of power.
-Back on Hong Kong, Finch and Bridges find the thief's workplace and Finch subdues him.
+Back in Hong Kong, Finch and Bridges find the thief's workplace and Finch subdues him.
 Bridges thanks him and both part ways, promising to meet again in New York.
 However, it's revealed that Finch paid the thief to steal it and plant a malware on Bridges' laptop.
-Bridges she calls a potential investor, who is revealed to be a Samaritan operative.
+Bridges calls a potential investor, who is revealed to be a Samaritan operative.
 The operative meets with Greer (John Nolan), revealing that Samaritan is acquiring more shares on many companies in the world.